 Regular creators don't just acquire subscribers better.
 They keep them longer.
 And a subscriber retained is worth dramatically more than a new subscriber acquired — because retention costs nothing and acquisition costs time, energy, and traffic.

-It's not glamorous.
+Consistency is the unfair advantage most creators ignore It's not glamorous.
 It doesn't go viral.
-But it's the single most reliable predictor of who's still earning in year two — and who's not.
+But it's the single most reliable predictor of who's still earning in year two — and who isn't.

 Batch.
 Schedule.
 Compound.

-The Complete Kickstart includes the content batching system, 30-day calendar, and daily framework that makes consistent posting structural rather than effortful.
+The Empire Strategy includes the content batching system, 30-day calendar, and daily framework that makes consistent posting structural rather than effortful.

 Get the Strategy →